elidianesampaiotrabuco/IceCreamSandwich/README.md

 The power of GPT-3.5 in your projects for free!

 ## API Note
-APIs go up and down every once in a while, so if get blank responses, please open an issue for me to update it.
+APIs go up and down every once in a while, so if you get blank responses, please open a pull request for me to update it.
 The API used in LOLEMO's version is dead, so I've updated it to use https://api.tmrace.net/v1/chat/completions.
 I would add a block to set the API URL however, I do not know how to program JS that well.

 ## Installation